Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Settings
   * Speed -- Adjusts the frequency of new fireworks
 ---
+##### The Matrix -- Green dots raining down from the top
+* Settings
+  * Speed -- Adjusts the rate the dots move from top to bottom
 ##### Rainbow -- Flowing rainbow over the height of the matrix
 ---
 ##### Rainbow w/ Glitter -- Flowing rainbow over the height of the matrix with sparkling glitter added